 If most organizations are following similar steps in their procurement process, why are the results different for each organization?
-Why are some organizations able to leverage their procurement function best while others struggle with its complexities?
+Why are some organizations able to leverage their procurement function best while others struggle with their complexities?

 • Are your partnerships win-win?
-The idea is to respect your partners, establish collaborative relationships, and look out for mutual wins rather than one-side engagements.
+The idea is to respect your partners, establish collaborative relationships, and look out for mutual wins rather than one-sided engagements.
 This serves as the recipe for long-term associations with like-minded vendors.

 • How long is your procure-to-pay cycle?
 Right from when you start vetting vendors until you remit payments, your objective should be to get things done faster and cheaper and yet not compromise on quality.
 The best way to achieve this is to replace your manual work with automated processes.

 Build an effective, efficient procurement process

 The most effective, efficient procurement processes are built with control and visibility in mind.
 Repetitive tasks are automated, accountability is established at every touchpoint in the workflow, and relevant information is available to all stakeholders.
 You don't necessarily have to have a specific procurement department to streamline your procurement management process.

 Pipefy helps you build the ideal procurement management process for your business.
 Reduce waste, improve communications, and make life easier for your team.
 Your end-to-end procurement workflow can help you manage suppliers, negotiations and contracting, purchases, even supply chain management, and any other elements of procurement you want to master.

 This relationship between a company and its partners has many benefits, but it also introduces some risks.